hiteshjoshi/angularjs-modular-boilerplate/README.md

-# Modular angularjs boilerplate with grunt
+# TTAGIT Dashboard written in Angularjs with Grunt

 ### Prerequisite